usaid-cs/yesterday-i-learned/random.md

 1. [Watch your target partner (every so often), even when someone else in the group is talking.](https://www.youtube.com/watch?v=R3UODz5O8zo) This makes your target partner think you care about their reactions.
 1. When someone asks "Where are you from" or "What do you do", try to respond the question with something that relates to the asker.
 For "What do you do", *you* should not be asking it because not everyone is proud of what they do.
 If you are the one answering "What do you do", then attempt to add the word "help" into the response, i.e. ["I help people get the best Japanese candies the country has to offer,"](https://www.candyjapan.com/) rather than "I run a website that sells Japanese candies".
 A valid alternative to "What do you do" is "How do you spend most of your time".
 1. *Parroting* is a lazy technique that repeats a term from the last sentence the other person said. followed by a question mark.
 It is a bailout method that keeps the conversation going without contributing anything to it.
 "I watched Westworld last night.
 It was amazing."
 "Westworld?"
-1. The bible never said no to cannibalism.
-It more often said "do not murder", while never ruling out human sacrifice (Genesis 22).
-Since humans are neither shellfish nor hoofed, apart from superstition, the bible never really ruled out consumption of anyone who died in a way that drained out their own blood.
 1. A large number of electronics fail because of a [single capacitor failure](https://www.reddit.com/r/Frugal/comments/5j634b/computer_monitor_stops_working_because_of_a_4/), called "capacitor plague" if manufactured before year 2007.
 Regardless, before throwing electronics away, do open it up and check for capacitors that appear to be bloated, a sign that they have gone bad.
 1. [Muslims cannot cook pork](http://islam.stackexchange.com/questions/10719/can-a-muslim-cook-pig-meat), not because it is a sin, but because eating pork is a sin, and helping others sin (i.e. eat pork) is a sin.
 1. Vermouth is almost no different from sherry.
 Real vermouth would have aromatics in it, but not if you buy the cheap stuff, like the brand "Martini".